-Damian was appointed Minister for Immigration in May 2010 and in 2012 he was appointed Minister of State for the Home Office & the Ministry of Justice.
+Damian was appointed Minister for Immigration in May 2010 and Minister of State for the Home Office & the Ministry of Justice in 2012.

 Damian was born in 1956.
 He was educated at Reading School and Balliol College, Oxford.
 He was President of the Oxford Union in 1977.
 He is married with two daughters.